fbpx

 Ecosystem function

 The ecological processes needed to support healthy ecosystems.
-These include processes such energy conversion, temperature regulation, and decomposition to name just a few.
+These include processes such as energy conversion, temperature regulation and decomposition.
+The delivery of water for the environment can:

 • contribute to riverine functioning